Danny Barnes (baseball): Toronto Blue Jays

 Barnes was drafted by the Toronto Blue Jays in the 35th round of the 2010 Major League Baseball draft, and assigned to the Gulf Coast League Blue Jays of the Rookie-level Gulf Coast League.
-He made 14 relief appearances for the team, and was promoted to the Lansing Lugnuts of the Class-A Midwest League to end the season.
+He made 14 relief appearances for the team, and was promoted to the Lansing Lugnuts of the Single–A Midwest League to end the season.
 In 372/3 combined innings, Barnes finished the 2010 season with a 1–1 win–loss record, 2.15 ERA, and 53 strikeouts.
 He spent the entire 2011 season in Lansing, making 44 appearances and posting a 5–1 record, 2.32 ERA, 99 strikeouts, and 13 saves in a career-high 66 innings pitched.
-Barnes played with the Dunedin Blue Jays of the Class A-Advanced Florida State League for most of the 2012 season, making one appearance for the New Hampshire Fisher Cats of the Class AA Eastern League at the end of the season.
+Barnes played with the Dunedin Blue Jays of the High–A Florida State League for most of the 2012 season, making one appearance for the New Hampshire Fisher Cats of the Double–A Eastern League at the end of the season.
 In 51 total appearances, he would pitch to a 1–3 record, 1.87 ERA, 65 strikeouts, and 34 saves in 53 innings.
 Barnes made just four appearances totaling three innings pitched in 2013 before being shut down due to a rotator cuff injury.

 In 2014, Barnes made 36 appearances for Dunedin, and posted a 0–5 win–loss record, 4.19 ERA, 49 strikeouts, and 7 saves in 38 2/3 innings.
 In the offseason he made 4 relief appearances for the Gigantes de Carolina of the Puerto Rican Winter league.
 Barnes pitched the entire 2015 minor league season with the New Hampshire Fisher Cats, finishing the season with a 3–2 record, 2.97 ERA, and 74 strikeouts in 602/3 innings.
-He began the 2016 season in New Hampshire, and after pitching to a 1.01 ERA in 352/3 innings, was promoted to the Buffalo Bisons of the Class AAA International League in June.
+He began the 2016 season in New Hampshire, and after pitching to a 1.01 ERA in 352/3 innings, was promoted to the Buffalo Bisons of the Triple–A International League in June.